inet-framework/inet/showcases/visualizer/canvas/datalinkactivity/doc/index.rst

 ``Source1`` pings ``destination1``, and ``source2`` pings
 ``destination2``.

-For this network, the visualizer's type is :ned:`IntegratedVisualizer`.
+For this network, the visualizer's type is :ned:`IntegratedCanvasVisualizer`.
 Data link activity visualization is filtered to display only ping messages.
 The other packets, e.g., ARP packets, are not visualized by :ned:`DataLinkVisualizer`.
 We adjust the ``fadeOutMode`` and the